BaltaiDaniel/Godot-Extra-Nodes/Readme.md

-# Godot Project Template by BD21
+# Godot Extra Nodes by BD21

 Contained in this repository are custom nodes for easing your game development experience in Godot.